devnadeemashraf/Portfolio/README.md

 ```

 This will start the development server, and you can view the website by navigating to [http://localhost:1234](http://localhost:1234) in your browser.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repo
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes and commit (`git commit -am 'Add new feature'`)
-4. Push to your fork (`git push origin feature-branch`)
-5. Open a pull request

 ## License